Vivek-04022001/documentation/docs/backend/behaviors.md

 Similarly, using the {ref}`behavior code example <behavior-code-example>` above:

 -   You would call an abstract factory with `getAdapter(context, IPriceBehavior)` to get an adapter, `price_for_context`.
-    Although it is an interface, it is more of a shortcut to factory usage.
+    Although it's an interface, it's more of a shortcut to factory usage.
 -   The adapter that is specific to the given content type is assigned to the variable `price_for_context`.
     Now you can use `price_for_context` for whatever you like.